akhealth/EIS-Modernization/vendor-onboarding-checklist.md

 # Audience

-This document intends to inform EIS-R State of Alaska project staff and the vendors we engage with in various product-increment acquisitions.
+This document intends to inform EIS-M State of Alaska project staff and the vendors we engage with in various product-increment acquisitions.

 # Roles